tremho/gen-logger/README.md

 -   Support Console, Memory, File, and Service type output targets.
 -   Organize logs by a configurable set of categories
 -   Route logs to different outputs
--   Supports 50 logging levels (five named levels with 10 granlularities each)
+-   Supports 60 logging levels (six named levels with 10 granlularities each)
 -   Supports grouping of log messages
 -   Supports Color output
--   Supports 'Debugger Console' output for color and collapsible groups
+-   Supports 'Debugger Console' output for color and collapsible groups in browser logging
 -   Supports text console with ANSI colors
 -   Configurable output
 -   Stack tracing with source map support